 Capitalizing on the Energy Bridge

-Last year, we launched the Purpose Global Climate Opportunities Fund (CLMT) because we believe the path to that greener future is one with low-carbon transition fuels.
+Last year, we launched the Purpose energy Transition Opportunities Fund (CLMT) because we believe the path to that greener future is one with low-carbon transition fuels.
 The long-term decarbonization needs have not changed, but we understand there needs to be a bridge as the world transitions to this greener future.

 CLMT takes a fundamental approach to selecting global equities from a broad swath that includes natural resources, electricity generation, and the supply chains of geopolitically stable regions.
 Investing in both renewables and low-carbon fossil fuels serves the energy needs of today while providing the sustainability required for the future.

 Because looking towards a greener future also requires looking at today’s reality.